SJSchmitt/Airbnb-Predictions/README.md

 * The data is subdivided into seperate seasonal datasets, which makes the interpretation difficult.

-# Exploratory Analysis of the Data
+# Exploration of the Data

 We next undertook an exploratory analysis of the data in a visual manner.
 The main questions we seek to answer were related to pricing, listings, and reviews, so our visual exploration of the data was centered around showcasing how location, namely by neighborhood, can have an effect on the overall price.